Heegaard Floer correction terms, with a twist

-It remains to show that $\kappa_\fs^2=c_1^2(\fs)$ which, in essence, is a consequence of the definitions and Poincar\'e duality. \end{proof} It turns out that an upper bound on~$\bar s(S_Z)$ severely restricts the possible definite forms that can be realized by a smooth~$Z$.
-This phenomenon was first observed by Elkies~\cite{Elkies_trivial_lattice_1995} who showed that a unimodular lattice~$L$ is has~$\bar s(L)=0$ if and only if it is isomorphic to $\Z^n$.
-In fact, the unimodularity assumption can be removed, see~\cite{OwensStrle_Elkies_generalization_2012}.
-On the other extreme, by definition $\bar s(L)$ is bounded from above by the rank of~$L$ with equality if and only if~$0\in\chi^*(L)$, that is, if~$L$ is even.
-With this observation we can now prove \cref{T:finiteness theorem}. \begin{proof}[Proof of \cref{T:finiteness theorem}] Let~$Z$ be a negative semidefinite filling of~$Y$.
-Recall that the order of the torsion subgroup of $H_1(Y)$ gives a bound on the determinant of~$S_Z$.
-And as remarked above, if~$S_Z$ is even, then its rank is bounded by~$\delta(Y)$.
-Since there are only finitely many lattices of given rank and determinant, the result follows. \end{proof} We can also say something about odd lattices.
-Observe that $\bar s$ is additive and we note two consequences of this.
-First, for each lattice~$L$ we have~$\bar s(L\oplus\Z^n)=\bar s(L)$, therefore a bound on~$\bar s$ does not give a finiteness result as in \cref{T:finiteness theorem}.
-However, each lattice~$L\subset\R^n$ splits as~$L_0\oplus\Z^{n-r}$ where~$L_0$ is \emph{minimal} in the sense that it contains no vectors of length~$1$.
-This led Elkies to ask the following. \begin{question}[Elkies] Does a bound on~$\bar s(L_0)$ for a minimal (unimodular) lattice~$L_0$ imply a bound on the rank of~$L_0$? \end{question} As far as we know, this question is still open.
-If the answer were yes, then one could immediately upgrade \cref{T:finiteness theorem} to minimal lattices.
-Indeed, some evidence in this direction is available, at least in the unimodular case.
-Elkies himself showed that there are exactly 14 minimal unimodular lattices with~$\bar s(L_0)\leq8$ \cite{Elkies_trivial_lattice_1995,Elkies_long_shadows_1995} and rank bounds are known for~$\bar s(L_0)\leq 24$~\cite{Gaulter_characteristic_Stuff_2007,NebeVenkov_long_shadows_2003}.
+It remains to show that $\kappa_\fs^2=c_1^2(\fs)$ which, in essence, follows from the definitions and Poincar\'e duality. \end{proof} Having identified the shadow colength as the algebraic invariant obstructed by the $\delta$--invariant, and thus by the twisted correction terms, we now take a closer look from an algebraic perspective.
+We restrict our attention to a negative definite form~$S$.
+An important feature is that $\bar s(S)$ a priori lies in a bounded range